PatchworkBoy/Neotrellis-Gate-Sequencer/README.md

 # Neotrellis MIDI & Analogue CV/Gate Sequencer
 [![YouTube Demo Video](http://img.youtube.com/vi/L5sNkB95-T4/0.jpg)](http://www.youtube.com/watch?v=L5sNkB95-T4 "Demo Video")

-An 8 track 32 step MIDI (over USB) & Analog note/modulation/gate/trigger sequencer, with 2 tracks of Analog CV (control voltage) Output and MIDI Clock Generator (with swing) for Feather M4 Express / Neotrellis 8x8, featuring per-step per-track per-pattern note & velocity & probability & gatelength & clock division layers, performance mutes and per-track loop-length (both start and endpoint) control.
+An 8 track 32 step MIDI (over USB) & Analog note/modulation/gate/trigger sequencer & multi-mode arpeggiator, with 2 tracks of Analog CV (control voltage) Output and MIDI Clock Generator (with swing) for Feather M4 Express / Neotrellis 8x8, featuring per-step per-track per-pattern note & velocity & probability & gatelength & per-track clock division layers, performance mutes and per-track loop-length (both start and endpoint) control.
 16 storable preset patterns per track (all layers stored).
 Customisable note-per-track (Trigger/Gate mode) and channel-per-track.
+One track can be assigned as an arpeggiator for live arpeggiation of incoming MIDI notes / chords.

-3 octave CV (v/oct, switchable to 2 octave Hz/V) Output for track 7 & 8 on pins A0 & A1 when tracks in CC or NOTE Mode.
+3 octave CV (v/oct, switchable to 2 octave Hz/V) Output for track 7 & 8 on pins A0 & A1 when tracks in CC or NOTE.
 Track 1-8 Gates always output on digital io pins D4/5/6/9/10/11/12/13 (sending a 0-3.2v trigger/gate).

 Analog CV/Gate outputs are NOT regulated or protected in any way.
 Whack a 1k resistor between pin and 3.5mm TRS socket tip.
-Analog output is  proof of concept.
+Analog output is merely proof of concept.
 There's something squonky going on with the Feather M4's DACs (when used with my Neutron and K2) where they cannot hold an output voltage for long unless retriggered.
-Keep release of triggered gates short, else you'll hear drift-down to 0v oddities.
+Keep Release of your gates short, else you'll here drift-down to 0v oddities.

 Adapted from https://github.com/todbot/picostepseq/